conjurdemos/JWT-Policy-Automation/SETUP.md

 <img src="www/image-16.jpg" width="36%" height="18%">

-1. From Privilege Cloud, click **Accounts** from the right-menu context menu
+1. From Privilege Cloud, click **Accounts** from the left-hand context menu

 2. In the top right-corner of the window, select **Add account**